asters36/TidyTool/README.md

 ---

-## ⚙️ Features
+## Features

-- 📂 Load multiple FASTA files at once
+- Load multiple FASTA files at once
-- 🧹 Remove duplicates (by name, sequence, or both)
+- Remove duplicates (by name, sequence, or both)
-- 🔍 Filter sequences based on:
+- Filter sequences based on:
   - Name (partial or full match),
   - Sequence similarity (custom threshold),
   - Length range (min/max),
   - Start codon (`M` for proteins, `ATG` for genes),
   - Score and E-value (parsed from BLAST headers)
-- 📊 Interactive histogram display:
+- Interactive histogram display:
   - Lengths
   - Score
   - E-values — switchable by button
-- 📤 Export selected sequences to a FASTA file
+- Export selected sequences to a FASTA file
-- 🖱️ Right-click on a sequence → see full FASTA in a copyable popup
+- Right-click on a sequence → see full FASTA in a copyable popup

 ---

-## 🧱 Requirements
+## Requirements

-- Python `>=3.9`
+- Python `>=3.7`
 - `PyQt6`
 - `matplotlib`
-- `biopython`
 - `sqlite3` (built into Python)

 Install dependencies: